 And, indeed, Spotify has changed the way we listen to music, but in a way in which we care less about the performer.
 It has allowed seamless discovery and payment for music, but at the price of turning musicians into numbers –number of streams, number of followers.
 Or worse, into something similar to someone who has many streams or followers.

-If you have been on the marketplace for a long time – good for you!
+If you have been selling your service on the marketplace for a long time – good for you!
 If you are new – better luck next time.

 2. It might be bad for your branding

 We can’t deny that platforms, as a whole, link us to an enormous range of people and manage to eliminate the gap separating us from each other.